HD-Sec/HD-Sec.github.io/_posts/2024-10-09-news-release.markdown

 The code is seeded to allow a capability exception to be detected so that the recovery can be demonstrated.

-We basically wrap each invocation of a state-machine state in a sigsetjmp which acts as a kind of 'try' and if there is an exception (which could be any POSIX signal but we show SIGPROT, SIGSEGV & SIGALRM as examples) it exits to the 'catch'  which forces the  state-machine into a new state (which the handler should have set up to be the designated recovery state for that exception occurring in that source state).</p>
+We basically wrap each invocation of a state-machine state in a sigsetjmp which acts as a kind of 'try' and if there is an exception (which could be any POSIX signal but we show SIGPROT, SIGSEGV & SIGALRM as examples) it exits to the 'catch'  which forces the  state-machine into a new state (which the handler should have set up to be the designated recovery state for that exception occurring in that source state).

 <figure>